espocrm/documentation/docs/development/metadata/scopes.md

 *boolean*

-Whether the entity is avialble in the Import tool.
+Whether the entity is available in the Import tool.

 ## layouts

 *boolean*

-Whether the entity is avialble in the Layout Manager tool.
+Whether the entity is available in the Layout Manager tool.

 ## tab